putitsimply/christian-bible-explained/galatians.md

 ## What this book is

-Galatians is a letter written by Paul (a Christian missionary) to several church groups in a region called Galatia.
-He writes because a serious argument has started about what makes someone part of God’s people.
+Galatians is a letter written by Paul (a Christian missionary) to several church[^gl-church] groups in a region called Galatia.
+He writes because a serious argument has started about what makes someone part of God[^gl-god]’s people.

 ## What it contains

 ### The problem Paul is answering

-After Paul left, some teachers told the Galatian Christians, “Faith in Jesus is not enough.
+After Paul left, some teachers told the Galatian Christians, “Faith[^gl-faith] in Jesus is not enough.
 To belong, people must also follow key parts of the Jewish law, especially circumcision (a religious sign for Jewish males) and other rules.”
 Paul strongly disagrees.

 ### Paul’s main message

-Paul says people are made “right with God” by trusting Jesus, not by earning it through religious rule-keeping.
-(In church language this is often called “justification by faith,” meaning being accepted by God through faith rather than performance.)
+Paul says people are made “right with God[^gl-god]” by trusting Jesus, not by earning it through religious rule-keeping.
+(In church[^gl-church] language this is often called “justification by faith[^gl-faith],” meaning being accepted by God[^gl-god] through faith[^gl-faith] rather than performance.)
 He argues that adding extra requirements turns the good news into a different message.

 ### How Paul argues his case

 * **Paul defends his authority and message:** He explains that his message came from his encounter with Jesus and that even other major leaders did not force non-Jewish believers to become Jewish first.
-* **Faith versus law:** He points to Abraham, an important Bible figure, saying Abraham trusted God before the Jewish law existed.
+* **Faith[^gl-faith] versus law:** He points to Abraham, an important Bible[^gl-bible] figure, saying Abraham trusted God[^gl-god] before the Jewish law existed.
 Paul uses this to argue that trust comes first.
 * **What the law was for:** Paul says the law had a temporary role, like a supervisor or guide, showing people right and wrong and highlighting human failure, but it was not the final solution.
-* **A new family identity:** Paul says that through faith, people become part of God’s family, whether they are Jewish or non-Jewish, male or female, slave or free.
+* **A new family identity:** Paul says that through faith[^gl-faith], people become part of God[^gl-god]’s family, whether they are Jewish or non-Jewish, male or female, slave or free.
 His point is that social and ethnic divisions should not decide who belongs.

 ### Freedom, but not selfishness

 Paul says Christians are meant to be free, but not free to harm others.
 He warns against using freedom as an excuse to be cruel or self-centred.
-Instead, he says the goal is to live by God’s Spirit, which should produce good character.
+Instead, he says the goal is to live by God[^gl-god]’s Spirit, which should produce good character.
 He lists “the fruit of the Spirit,” meaning the kinds of qualities a Spirit-led life should grow: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.

 ### How it ends